influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `compact-full-write-cold-duration = "4h"`

-The duration at which the TSM engine will compact all TSM files in a shard if it hasn't received a write or delete.
+The duration at which to compact all TSM and TSI files in a shard if they have not received a write or delete.

 Environment variable: `INFLUXDB_DATA_COMPACT_FULL_WRITE_COLD_DURATION`